 Our Seventh Featured Libation of the World Comes from Fabulous France

-Grand Marnier is a sophisticated libation that brings me back to childhood and many wonderful memories.
-Growing up in a French household, the classic bottle always stood out among my father’s bottles in his collection.
-My parents were well known for their dinner parties, where my mother served her traditional French fare.
-It was always days of work in preparation and loved by all.
-The dinners lasted 6 hours or more; even as a child, I adored them.
+Grand Marnier is a sophisticated libation that instantly transports me back to childhood and a lifetime of cherished memories.
+Growing up in a French household, the distinctive bottle always stood out among my father’s carefully curated collection.
+My parents were known for their lively and elegant dinner parties, where my mother would prepare traditional French dishes with great care.
+It often took days of preparation, and the results were unforgettable.
+These gatherings typically stretched on for six hours or more, and even as a child, I absolutely adored every moment of them.

-Every delicious evening was capped off with my father bringing out all his liqueurs for a digestif.
-By far, Grand Marnier was the favorite, and the classic elegant bottle always graced our table.
-As a child, my parents would allow me to dip a sugar cube into one liqueur of choice.
-I always chose Grand Marnier, and my love for this delectable gem grew from there.
+Every unforgettable evening ended the same way, my father brought out his collection of liqueurs for a proper digestif.
+Among them all, Grand Marnier was the clear favorite, its classic, elegant bottle a constant presence on our table.
+As a child, I was allowed a small treat: dipping a sugar cube into the liqueur of my choice.
+Without fail, I chose Grand Marnier.
+It was in those simple moments that my lifelong appreciation for this delectable gem began to take root.

 Grand Marnier in Cuisine

-The use of Grand Marnier went way beyond the closing of a lovely meal.
-It was used by my mom often in her cooking.
-Recipes that come alive with this liqueur are Crepes Suzette, Buche de Noel, Grand Marnier Souffle, Tiramisu, Duck L’Orange, bread pudding, and cranberry sauce, to name a few.
+Grand Marnier’s role in our home extended far beyond the final toast of a memorable meal.
+In fact, my mother often incorporated it into her cooking, using its distinctive flavor to elevate a variety of dishes.
+Some of the most unforgettable recipes came alive with this liqueur, including Crêpes Suzette, Bûche de Noël, Grand Marnier Soufflé, Tiramisu, Duck à l’Orange, bread pudding, and even cranberry sauce, just to name a few.
+Its versatility made it a staple in both our kitchen and our celebrations.
 It is also perfect for pouring over ice cream or coffee at the end of a meal.
 In my adult years, I enjoyed it neat at the end of a meal and later in various cocktails.

 When I travel internationally, it is the liqueur I always buy Duty-Free on my way home.
 My husband is especially a huge fan of it.
 The price is better than anywhere in the U.S., and the bottle is larger, which can be challenging to find in stores.